-The artist behind the loading screen felt that the second developer (Who although we think we know who it is, we’ll spare their blushes) got hte shitty end of the stick trying to do a complex game from scratch in two weeks.
+The artist behind the loading screen felt that the second developer got the shitty end of the stick trying to do a complex game from scratch in two weeks.
 But he was young and eager and should not of taken it on.
 Sadly he no longer works in the industry and left in 2000 after being messed around by publishers, ridiculous requests, lack of regular funding and ever changing schedules.

 Overall this now explains why Hard Drivin’ which we all know on the C64 turned out like it did.
 It was not the result of lazy programming, but a developer up against it and with a silly deadline to work to.

 Sure, had the developer had more time – it may have still been an average conversion, but we may have had something more like the Spectrum version (just lacking on speed).
 Maybe we have been a little harsh over the years therefore without knowing the full picture until now?
 The game’s loading screen artist was very surprised that Domark even bothered to release it.